-posted at Friday, July 25th, 2014 at 8:00 AM | Reviews
+posted at Friday, July 25th, 2014 at 8:00 AM | Reviews, Young Adult

-I received this book for free from Publisher in exchange for an honest review.
+I received this book for free from BEA in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 The X-Men meets Ocean's Eleven in this edge-of-your-seat sci-fi adventure about a band of "super" criminals.

 When the MK virus swept across the planet, a vaccine was created to stop the epidemic, but it came with some unexpected side effects.
 A small percentage of the population developed superhero-like powers.
 Seventeen-year-old Ciere Giba has the handy ability to change her appearance at will.
 She's what's known as an illusionist...She's also a thief.

 After a robbery goes awry, Ciere must team up with a group of fellow super-powered criminals on another job that most would consider too reckless.
 The formula for the vaccine that gave them their abilities was supposedly destroyed years ago.
 But what if it wasn't?